Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       }
       ```

-   6. Validate that the access_token looks correct.
+   6. Validate that the `access_token` looks correct.

-      Copy the access_token from the previous step and open a browser window.
+      Copy the `access_token` from the previous step and open a browser window.
-      Naviagate to http://jwt.io, and paste the token in the 'Encoded' field.
+      Naviagate to http://jwt.io, and paste the token in the "Encoded" field.

-      Verify the 'preferred_username' is the expected LDAP user and the
+      Verify the `preferred_username` is the expected LDAP user and the
-      role is 'admin' (or other role based on the user).
+      role is `admin` (or other role based on the user).